TurtleKitty/Vaquero/README.md

 Compilation should take a minute or two. `run_tests.sh` will execute a few hundred tests written in Vaquero.
 This should give the user a feel for whether the compilation worked.

+Or you can build an image from the Dockerfile, if you're into that sort of thing.
+It will boot into a repl with `docker run -it lang/vaquero`.

 ```bash
 home> ./vaquero